-The calipers, brake pads and rotors used in this conversion kit are the same as those used from the factory on 1987-88 Ford Thunderbird Turbo Coupe.
+The calipers and brake pads used in this conversion kit are the same as those used from the factory on 1987-88 Ford Thunderbird Turbo Coupe.
 If you have a problem locating the correct replacement pads, have your parts store reference the FMSI #D347.
+If you should need replacement rotors in the future, contact SSBC or your distributor.